kin-cheung/udacity-ml/P2/capstone_report.md

 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

-The evaluation metric that I chose to use is a log loss metric, precisely a cross entropy loss function.
+The evaluation metric that I will use is a log loss metric, precisely a cross entropy loss function.
 I will use that in the vanilla CNN model that I am going to build.
 Since the task that we have here is a classification task, that means I am going to use activation functions to model probabilities in the output layer of the CNN.
-In addition, cross entropy is also an ideal option for handling class imbalances as it is exactly the case here with our training dataests that we will look at in the next section when we discuss about data exploration and my findings.
+In addition, cross entropy is an ideal option for handling class imbalances as it is exactly the case here with our training dataests that we will look at in the next section when we discuss about data exploration and my findings.

 ## II.
 Analysis
 _(approx. 2-4 pages)_